Bring It On (film): Plot

-While watching the Toros practice, Missy accuses them of plagiarizing their cheers, which Torrance vehemently denies.
-Missy takes her to L.A. to watch the East Compton Clovers, a squad Missy's previous high school frequently competed against, who perform an identical routine.
-Isis, the Clovers captain, confronts the two and demands to know what they are doing there.
-She reveals that Big Red videotaped the Clovers' routines and stole them for the Toros.
-The Clovers vow to beat the Toros in the national competition, which they could not afford to attend in previous years, and prove that they are better cheerleaders.
-Torrance worries that she is cursed with bad luck after she dropped the Spirit Stick during a dare at cheer camp over the summer, an object that is never supposed to touch the ground.
-Meanwhile, Torrance and Cliff begin to get to know each other and a mutual attraction grows between them as Aaron becomes more distant.
+Missy accuses the Toros of plagiarizing their cheers and takes Torrance to L.A. to watch the routine of the rival East Compton Clovers.
+Isis, their captain, confronts them and confirms Big Red videotaped and adopted the Clovers' routines for the Toros.
+The Clovers, lacking funds to compete in previous years, vow to beat the Toros in the national competition.
+Torrance worries she is cursed after dropping the Spirit Stick, traditionally never never supposed to touch the ground, during a dare at summer cheer camp.
+Torrance and Cliff develop a mutual attraction as Aaron becomes more distant.